steadylearner/Python-Blog/posts/JavaScript/How to make es5 JavaScript code from es6+ with Babel.md

 5. [Steadylearner Github Repository][Steadylearner Github Repository]
 ---

 You should know how to use **JavaScript** and **NPM** to donwload packages from it.
-In this post, what we will do is to follow the instruction from [the offical site of Babel][How to use Babel] and apply it to the codes from [How to setup Jest with Enzyme to test React Code][How to setup Jest with Enzyme to test React Code].
+Follow the instruction from [the offical site of Babel][How to use Babel] and apply it to the codes from [How to setup Jest with Enzyme to test React Code].

-You may visit the [Steadylearner Github Repository][Steadylearner Github Repository] if you want to read the source code for this post first.
+You may visit the [Steadylearner Github Repository] if you want to read the source code for this post first.

+If you simply want to test how Babel works, use [Babel REPL] first.

 <br />